Rank 2 local systems and abelian varieties II: Logarithmic -crystals

-Let $\sigma_0\colon P_0\rightarrow P_0$ be the Frobenius lift with $\sigma^*(t_i)=t_i^p$ for $i\in [0,\dots,n]$.
+Let $\sigma_0\colon P_0\rightarrow P_0$ be the Frobenius lift with $\sigma^*(t_i)=t_i^p$ for $i\in [1,\dots,n]$.
 Then there exists an associated Frobenius lift $\sigma\colon P\rightarrow P$. \begin{defn} Let $(Y,Z)$ be a smooth pair over a perfect field $k$ and let $\bar{t}_1,\dots,\bar{t}_n$ be a smooth chart of $(Y,Z)$.
 Keep notations as above.
-A \emph{logarithmic crystal with nilpotent residues} on $(Y,Z)$ is a pair $(M,\nabla)$ where \begin{itemize} \item $M$ is a $p$-torsion free coherent module over $P$; and \item $\nabla$ is a integrable, topologically quasi-nilpotent connection on $M$ (with respect to $W(k)$) with logarithmic poles and nilpotent residues along the zero-loci of $f^*(t_i)$. \end{itemize} A \emph{logarithmic $F$-crystal with nilpotent residues} is a triple $(M,\nabla,F)$ where $(M,\nabla)$ is a logarithmic crystal with nilpotent residues and $F$ is an injective, horizontal morphism of coherent $P$-modules.
+A \emph{logarithmic crystal with nilpotent residues} on $(Y,Z)$ is a pair $(M,\nabla)$ where \begin{itemize} \item $M$ is a $p$-torsion free coherent module over $P$; and \item $\nabla$ is an integrable, topologically quasi-nilpotent connection on $M$ (with respect to $W(k)$) with logarithmic poles and nilpotent residues along the zero-loci of $f^*(t_i)$ for $i\in 1,\dots,m$. \end{itemize} A \emph{logarithmic $F$-crystal with nilpotent residues} is a triple $(M,\nabla,F)$ where $(M,\nabla)$ is a logarithmic crystal with nilpotent residues and $F$ is an injective, horizontal morphism of coherent $P$-modules.
 A \emph{logarithmic Dieudonn\'e crystal with nilpotent residues} is a quadruple $(M,\nabla,F,V)$ where $(M,\nabla,F)$ is a logarithmic $F$-crystal in finite, locally free modules with nilpotent residues and $V$ is an injective, horizontal map

-such that $FV=VF=p$. \end{defn} \begin{rem}In the definition of a logarithmic $F$-crystal with nilpotent residues, we do not demand that $M$ is locally free. \end{rem}
+such that $FV=VF=p$. \end{defn} \begin{rem}In the definition of a logarithmic $F$-crystal with nilpotent residues, we do not demand that $M$ is locally free.
+However, in our definition of a logarithmic Dieudonn\'e crystal, we do demand that the underlying logarithmic crystal is locally free. \end{rem}

 This definition extends to general smooth pairs by Zariski gluing; every smooth pair admits a finite open covering on which the restriction admits a smooth chart.
-We often drop the connection $\nabla$ from the notation.
+We often drop the connection $\nabla$ from the notation and write a logarithmic $F$-crystal as $(M,F)$.

+There is a natural category of logarithmic crystals with nilpotent residues on $(Y,Z)$ (where morphisms are $P$-linear and horizontal), and the category of logarithmic isocrystals with nilpotent residues is defined to be the induced isogeny category.
+One similarly defines the category of logarithmic $F$-isocrystals with nilpotent residues.

+\begin{rem} Part of the definition of a logarithmic $F$-crystal $(M,\nabla,F)$ in Definition \ref{def:log_f_crystal} explicitly assumes that the residues of the underlying crystal $(M,\nabla)$ were nilpotent.
+This assumption is indeed superfluous; we now exlain why.